Saint Hill Manor: Early history

-Saint Hill Manor was built by Gibbs Crawfurd in 1792, situated on 59 acres (239,000 m2) of landscaped gardens overlooking the hills of the High Weald.
+The house is situated on the Saint Hill Estate, 59 acres (239,000 m2) of landscaped gardens overlooking the hills of the High Weald.
 A number of archeological artefacts in the immediate area have been attributed to the existence of a small priory or early 17th-century dwelling on the site.
-The original name, Sinta Hill, is thought to have come from the local Roman occupation and later Medieval iron-workings found throughout the area.
+The placename Saint Hill may mean "singed or burned hill".

-Subsequent owners included Edgar March Crookshank and Mrs. Drexel Biddle, who commissioned the famous Monkey Mural which was painted by John Spencer-Churchill, nephew of Sir Winston Churchill.
-It was once owned by William Thomas Berger and in the late 1800s served as the headquarters of the China Inland Mission.
+The ownership of the house passed in 1793 to Crawfurd's eldest son Charles, and then in 1814 to his grandson Robert.
+Later owners included Edgar March Crookshank and Drexel Biddle, who commissioned the famous Monkey Mural which was painted by John Spencer-Churchill, nephew of Sir Winston Churchill.
+It was once owned by William Thomas Berger and in the late 19th Century served as the headquarters of the China Inland Mission.
 Hudson Taylor and Berger met there often and it was a centre for training recruits for the mission field.
+During the Second World War it was used as a convalescent home for Royal Air Force officers undergoing reconstructive surgery at East Grinstead's Queen Victoria Hospital.